The only Led Zeppelin reunion in history

 | What are the Five Aggregates in Buddhism? |

-The anattā doctrine is unheard of in the universe except that a supremely awakened buddha makes it known and thereby allows living beings an escape from the phenomenal world of endless rebirth and incomprehensible suffering.
+The anattā doctrine is unheard of throughout the universe, except that a supremely awakened buddha has made it known (or a nonteaching buddha has cultivated up to supreme realization) and thereby opens up an escape from the phenomenal world of endless rebirth and incomprehensible suffering.

-This doctrine teaches that neither within body and mind (the bodily and mental phenomena of existence) nor outside of them can there be found anything that in THE ULTIMATE SENSE could be regarded as a self, soul, self-existing real ego-entity, or any other abiding essence or substance.
+This doctrine teaches that neither within body-and-mind (nama-rupa, the bodily and mental phenomena of existence) nor outside of them can there be found anything that in THE ULTIMATE SENSE able to be regarded as a self, soul, self-existing real ego-entity, or any other abiding essence or substance.

-All the remaining Buddhist doctrines may, more or less, be found or hinted at in other philosophical systems, doctrines, or religions.
-But the anattā-doctrine has been clearly and unreservedly taught only by the Buddha.
+All of the remaining Buddhist doctrines may, more or less, be found or hinted at in other philosophical systems, doctrines, or religions.
+But the anattā-doctrine has been clearly and unreservedly taught only by a buddha.

 - one's soul, self, ego, or personality that experiences suffering (dukkha, disappointment, pain, distress),